Esha Dey

-Esha Wadnerkar professionally known as Esha Dey is an Indian actress, performer, prominently works in Marathi theatre, films, web series, and TV serials.
+Esha Wadnerkar, professionally known as Esha Dey is an Indian actress, performer, prominently works in Marathi theatre, films, web series, and TV serials.
 She is known for Marathi television show Maharashtrachi Hasyajatra.

 Career

-Dey began her professional career in 2011 as a theatre artist and subsequently expanded into working across various mediums including films, web-series, and television.
+Dey began her professional career in 2011 as a theatre artist and subsequently expanded into working across various mediums including films, web-series and television.
 She has completed M.A in Kathak dance from Bharati Vidyapeeth Pune and in acting from the London School of Dramatic Art.
 After finishing her course in London and returning to India, the COVID-19 lockdown began.
 During this time, actor Sameer Khandekar invited her to create a video for his YouTube channel 'Asowa,' to which she agreed.
 The video garnered a positive reaction, prompting her to opt for Maharashtrachi Hasyajatra over Vishakha Subhedar.

 She has participated in numerous projects under "BhaDiPa" and is also represented by the company "BhaDiPa".
 In 2024, Esha shared the screen with Ranveer Singh for a Dalmia cement commercial.
+The following year she acted in Gulkand which emerged as fourth highest Marathi film of 2025.